 Beard trimmers have soared in popularity in recent years as many men have realised that having a beard doesn’t rid you of your grooming woes.
 If it’s time to neaten up that beard, or if it’s time to get that five o’clock shadow look, then a beard trimmer can be a great investment.
 If it’s fine-tuned trimming you want as opposed to all-out shaving, then a beard trimmer can be the pick.
 The five brands listed in our customer ratings can be a great starting point, as all offer a great range with generally good value for money, with Wahl edging out the others.
 No matter what your prowess is with facial hair, a beard trimmer could be a great weapon in your arsenal.

 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new beard trimmer in the last three years – in this case, 344 people.
+The outcomes reported are the results from customers within the survey group who have purchased or been given a beard trimmer, and have used it, in the last three years – in this case, 399 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.